Skip to content

 Recce checklist

-Organized into a checklist, checks help to collectively validate a PR.
+Organized into a checklist, Recce checks help to collectively validate a PR, ensuring data quality and data integrity throughout the development process.
 Each check contains:

 • Check results - The results of a specific check that helps to validate the success of the PR.

-• Author’s annotation - A description of what is being shown and why the check results are relevant to the PR.
+• Author’s annotation - A description that explains what is being shown and why the check results are vital for understanding the data quality and data integrity of the PR.

 The checklist helps to guide the reviewer through the process that was used to validate the PR.
-When accompanied by a detailed PR comment, will enable the reviewer to understand the intention and expectation of the author, and be able to sign-off on the PR, or request further checks.
+When accompanied by a detailed PR comment, will enable the reviewer to understand the author's intention and expectation, allowing for informed sign-off on the PR or requests for further data checks.

 Automate checks for critical models (preset checks)

-• or, from experience, you’ll get a call about that data if something goes wrong
+• Historical issues that may prompt inquiries about data integrity if problems arise (in other words, you'll get a call about that data if something goes wrong!)

-Read more about the important of identifying and checking critical dbt models.
+Read more about the importance of identifying and checking critical dbt models as part of data validation strategry for dbt and maintaining data quality in dbt PR reviews.

 Share validation check results

-Once you’ve curated a checklist of data validations, it’s time to share those checks in your PR comment.
+Once you’ve curated a checklist of data validation checks, it’s time to share those checks in your PR comment.
 With Recce you can do this in two ways:

-2. Share the Recce File which contains the full checklist
+2. Share the Recce File, which contains the complete checklist and allows other team members to continue review or help validate impact.

 Sharing individual checks

 Sharing individual checks can be useful for smaller PRs, or when you want to have discussion around the results.
-For more complex PRs, with many checks, the Recce File is the better
+For more complex PRs, with many checks, the Recce File is the more powerful choice for collaborating on data validation.

 Sharing the Recce File

-2. The reviewer need can perform and save further checks if necessary
+2. Reviewers can interact with data checks and perform and save additional checks if necessary.

 The PR author can export the Recce File, then attach it to the PR, or save it in your organization’s shared storage platform.
-Another colleague can then run Recce in ‘review mode’ to start the PR review.
+Another colleague can then run Recce in ‘review mode’ to start the PR review, facilitating thorough data validation and promoting teamwork in reviewing data PRs.

 Recce Cloud